kk289/ML-Neural_Networks_Learning-MATLAB/README.md

 [⋆] nnCostFunction.m - Neural network cost function

-## Part 1: Multi-class Classification
+## Part 1: Neural Networks

-For this part, we will use logistic regression and neural networks to recognize handwritten digits (from 0 to 9).

-Automated handwritten digit recognition is widely used today - from recognizing zip codes (postal codes) on mail envelopes to recognizing amounts written on bank checks.

-In the first part, we will extend your previous implemention of logistic regression and apply it to one-vs-all classification.
+In previous part, We implemented feedforward propagation for neural networks and used it to predict handwritten digits with the weights we provided.
+In this part, we will implement the *backpropagation algorithm* to learn the parameters for the neural network.

 For this portion we will use following MATLAB script
 ```
-ex3.m
+ex4.m
 ```

-### Part 1.1: Dataset
+### Dataset

-Given dataset *ex3data1.mat* contains 5000 training examples of handwritten digits, where each training example is a 20 pixel by 20 pixel grayscale image of the digit.
+Given dataset *ex4data1.mat* contains 5000 training examples of handwritten digits, where each training example is a 20 pixel by 20 pixel grayscale image of the digit.
 Each pixel is represented by a floating point number indicating the grayscale intensity at that location.
 The 20 by 20 grid of pixels is “unrolled” into a 400-dimensional vector.

 Each of these training examples becomes a single row in our data matrix X. This gives us a 5000 by 400 matrix X where every row is a training example for a handwritten digit image.